 Example: Mary is 10% at fault for her injuries.
 Kyle is 10% at fault, and George is 80% at fault.
 Kyle will only have to pay 10% of the verdict, even if George is bankrupt and cannot pay anything.

 2.1.
-When does joint and several liability still work in Colorado?
+When does joint and several liability still apply in Colorado?

 Colorado still uses joint and several liability for defendants who acted together to hurt the victim.2